-- Human Resources Information Systems (HRIS) Ex: Workday, PeopleSoft
+- Human Resources Information Systems (HRIS), such as Workday or PeopleSoft

 - Performance Management Systems or Quota Attainment Systems

-- Workplace Analytics organizational data is structured as a flat file with each row representing one person with columns representing attribute fields.
+- Workplace Analytics organizational data is structured as a flat (CSV) file with each row representing one person and columns representing attribute fields.

 How is data used?